alyzzabc/ALON/README.md

 2. Positive coverage values are used to calculate an abundance cap.
 3. Coverage is capped at the specified quantile (`cap_quant`; default: 0.995).
 4. For `gaussian_log1p`, capped coverage is transformed using `log1p`.
-5. A single smooth GAM is fitted across latitude.
+5. A single smooth GAM is fitted across all latitudes with a valid observation.
-6. Predictions are generated from -90° to 90° at 1° intervals.
+6. Predictions are generated from -90° to 90° (by default) at 1° intervals.
 7. Approximate 95% pointwise confidence intervals are calculated for the fitted curve and back-transformed to the original abundance scale.